 Can I omit the coconut milk?

-The coconut milk is really what provides the creaminess in this dish.
+The coconut milk is really what provides the creaminess in this dairy-free dish.
 If you can’t tolerate coconut milk you could try using more broth or chicken stock and then pureeing or blending the sauce for a creamier end result.

-If you try these Chicken Meatballs in Creamy Mushroom Sauce I would appreciate it if you would give it a rating and short review.
+If you try these AIP/paleo Chicken Meatballs in Creamy Mushroom Sauce I would appreciate it if you would give it a rating and short review.
 Also, be sure to snap a picture of the finished product and share it with me on Instagram by tagging @healmedelicious.